SumOfAllN00bs/Dr_Langeskov_Simple_Freecam/README.md

 If everything worked then when you start Dr. Langeskov will have the following bindings:

 F5 = Toggle freecam
+F6 = Enable the disabled rooms

 IJKL to fly
-U to go up (except when you're looking down because I'm bad at programming) U to go down (except the same)
+U to go up (except when you're looking down because I'm bad at programming) U to go down (except the same) shift to add speed to flying